data61/pihanga/examples/micro-service/README.md

         }
     }

 The list of services to display in the nav drawer is bound to `navItems`.
-Like in `page`, [flow](https://lodash.com/docs#flow), `pQuery`, and a `map` variant are used to a) find all cards whose `topLevel` property is bound to `true` and b) map their respective `title` and `path` properties to a dictionary with keys `name` and `path`.
+Like in `page`, [flow](https://lodash.com/docs#flow), `pQuery`, and a `flatMap` variant are used to a) find all cards whose `topLevel` property is bound to `true` and b) map their respective `title` and `path` properties to a dictionary with keys `name` and `path`.

 Finally, the `onClick` handler for the above generated list is bound to a function which dispatches a `ROUTER:NAVIGATE_TO_PAGE` action through the `navigateToPage` helper function.
-The associated reducer will change the _Redux_ state of `route.path` to the respective value, which in turn may change the displayed content in hte above described `isRouteSelected: routeSel(...)` property and binding function.
+The associated reducer will change the _Redux_ state of `route.path` to the respective value, which in turn may change the displayed content in the above described `isRouteSelected: routeSel(...)` property and binding function.